Collect and Display Airbrake Error Metrics with Ruby

 airbrake_fetcher.fetch_all_groups do |response|

-# select errors objects
+# Select error objects

-errors = response['groups'].map { |g| g['errors'] }.flatten
+errors = response['groups'].flat_map { |g| g['errors'] }

-# remove errors without a type
+# Remove errors without a type

-errors = errors.select { |e| !e['type'].nil? }
+errors = errors.reject { |e| e['type'].nil? }

-# group errors by type
+# Group errors by type

 errors_by_type = errors.group_by { |e| e['type'] }

-# accumulate errors number by type
+# Accumulate error counts by type

 end